epylinkn/epylinkn.github.io/_posts/electronic-rituals/2019-04-17-expensive-oracle-service.md

 At the core of the implementation, once all the Oracles have submitted their words to the contract, I concatenate them and hash them.

 In cryptography, a good hash function takes a random input and makes a near random, unpredictable output -- e.g. a single letter difference yields an entirely different hash.
 I like it because it's resilient to prediction by the Oracles (for the most part).
-Though it's a bit of a cheat and people don't do it often because hashing is expensive, but it works for the purpose here.
+Though it's a bit of a cheat and people don't do it often because hashing is expensive.
+It works well for the purpose here because we will get three random words from our Oracles.

 Flow
 ----
-NOTE: This was incredibly hard to test as there aren't a lot of eager, blockchain-literate, user-testing volunteers in my life so I tested it locally -- a local blockchain with a lots of fake metamask wallets.
+NOTE: This was incredibly hard to test as there aren't a lot of eager, blockchain-literate, user-testing volunteers in my life so I tested it locally -- a local blockchain with multiple fake metamask wallets.

-Screenshots to illustrate the basic flow.
+### Screenshots to illustrate the basic flow.

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/00-first-load.png)
-*On first load the Querent (also the contract owner) sees three panels for Oracles.*
+*On first load the Querent, who is also the contract owner, sees three panels for Oracles.*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/01-adding-anthony.png)
 *The first Oracle is yourself, the Querent.
 This was done for ease of testing.
-Ideally, it would be an external expert.*
+Ideally, it would be an external Oracle.*

 ![alt](/assets/img/electronic-rituals/expensive-oracle-service/02-adding-mark.png)
 *Adding the great Mark After Dark as one of my Oracles.*